taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 8. If the **Get your work done with Office 365** window appears, then select the X in the upper right-hand corner of the window to close it.

 9. On the upper-right side of the window, verify that a notification appears with the following information: **Time to change your password.
-Your password will expire in 13 days.** <br>
+Your password will expire in 13 days.**

-	**Note:** It may take a few minutes before the password change notification message appears. <br>
+	**Note:** It may take a few minutes before the password change notification message appears.

-10. Now that you have verified that your revised password policy works since you received a notification message indicating you must change your password, you should reset the policy by setting the expiration days from 14 back to 90. <br>
+10. Now that you have verified that your revised password policy works since you received a notification message indicating you must change your password, you should reset the policy by unselecting the checkbox to remove the requirement altogether.

 	Since you just logged into Microsoft 365 as Holly Dickson, in the **Microsoft Office Home** page, select **Admin** to open the **Microsoft 365 admin center**.